 Pleasewith us or call us at 401-421-8100 to:

-- join us and members of our community at our annual in Seekonk, MA and both in Providence and on our
+- join us and members of our community at our annual in Seekonk, MA.
+Virtual events are also being added. and both in Providence and on our

 - look through our for an overview of the school and its programs